For many people, experiencing an authentic tea ceremony in Kyoto is high on their wishlist.

 The Tea Room

-A tokonoma, an alcove-like recessed space, is a familar feature in Japanese homes.
+A tokonoma, an alcove-like recessed space, is a familiar feature in Japanese homes.
 It's intended as a place where artistic items can be displayed.

 These items typically include a calligraphy scroll, a vase displaying ikebana (Japanese flower arrangements), an incense burner and candles.